gyrogami logo

 Categories: Humor and sarcasm; Experiences and daily life; Human nature

 Consider this a cliffnotes version of scapegoating a customer.
-I am an expert, not because I am the jerk doing it but because those who sell or attempt to sell silver and gold are among the most dishonest scumbags.
-(Maybe they are closet chainmaillers?)
-Fair warning: I am the worst kind of customer if you act without integrity.
+I am an expert, not because I am the jerk doing it but because those who sell or attempt to sell silver and gold are some sketchy dudes.

-Onward!
-The best method is to screw things up real good immediately to set a precedent and lower the bar as much as possible.
-It's important to do this several times to determine how far to push the customer but not so bad that you can't salvage the situation when needed.
+The best method is to immediately and thoroughly screw things up to set a precedent and lower the bar fully.
+Repeat this several times to determine how far to push the customer but make sure you can salvage the situation when needed.

 Issue a disclaimer early in the process.
-Always choose someone/something else as the cause since this could come back to haunt you.
-Maternal figureheads and religious icons are particularly effective.
-The un-named, imaginary co-worker is also a good choice.
+Always blame someone/something else so it won't come back to haunt you.
+Maternal figureheads, religious icons, and the un-named or imaginary co-worker are good pansies.

 Repeatedly lie, too.
-This has to be gingerly mixed with the pre-scapegoating to establish the groundwork necessary to really insult the customer later.
+Gingerly mix it with pre-scapegoating.
+Lay the foundation now to freely insult the customer later.
 Do it all at once and you've blown your cover so gradually increase the intensity.

 Communication is the best tool.
 Nothing gets done without it so use it sparingly!
 Less is better.
-Less, actually, makes the customer more irate and they'll write additional complaints, progressively becoming terser.
+Less, actually, makes the customer more irate and they'll write additional complaints.
 Ignore them.
-No better way to establish a difficult customer than to not acknowledge their frustrations.
+No better way to create a difficult customer than to not acknowledge their frustrations.

-Nothing buys more time than when the customer complains up the ladder.
+Nothing buys more time than a customer who complains up the ladder.
 You can easily add another week or few to whatever is happening, sometimes much more.
 It bolsters your case because now you have proof that you are dealing with a difficult customer.

 You are the problem because the seller is perfectly fine with their behavior.